My CFI Book

 The introduction is a brief statement about the lesson.
 Its purpose is to convince the learner that the lesson is important and relevant.

 According to the Aviation Instructor’s Handbook, “the introduction is made up of three elements: attention, motivation, and an overview of what is to be covered.”
-Because each lesson plan provides an overview of the lesson in the objectives section, the introduction can be limited to attention and motivation.
+Because each lesson plan provides an overview of the lesson in the objectives section, the introduction can focus on attention and motivation.

 Tips for the introduction: